aman-engg/aman-engg/README.md

-# 👋 Hi there, I'm Aman!
+Hi there, I'm Aman!
-🎓 I'm a 2nd-year Software Engineering student passionate about building cool things with code and exploring the world of tech.
+       I am a student of Software Engineering at UBIT, Karachi University — passionate about App Development, Data Science, and Machine Learning.
+Here is my collection of projects and coding experiments as I learn, build, and grow in tech.

  🧠 Skills & Interests